keboola/connection-docs/components/data-apps/lock-streamlit-version/index.md

 ## Best Practices for Managing Dependencies
 Following these best practices will help you maintain a stable, efficient, and consistent environment for your Streamlit applications in Keboola.

-- **Keep it Clean:** Include only the necessary packages to keep the environment lightweight.
+- **Keep it clean:** Include only the necessary packages to keep the environment lightweight.
-- **Update Regularly:** Periodically update and test dependencies in a development environment before generating a new `requirements.txt` file.
+- **Update regularly:** Periodically update and test dependencies in a development environment before generating a new `requirements.txt` file.
-- **Test Locally:** Verify that your app works correctly with the locked package versions in a local environmnet before deploying it in Keboola.
+- **Test locally:** Verify that your app works correctly with the locked package versions in a local environmnet before deploying it in Keboola.
-- **Match Environments:** Use the same Python version in your local setup with Keboola's version (Python 3.10) to prevent version mismatches.
+- **Match environments:** Use the same Python version in your local setup with Keboola's version (Python 3.10) to prevent version mismatches.